Islandora/documentation/docs/technical-documentation/rest-create.md

 ## Files and Media

-Drupal is supposed to have a way to upload files, but this seems to require the use of an X-CSRF-Token, which can only be retrieved using Cookie authentication and even then does not allow you to upload.
+The Drupal REST UI is supposed to have a way to upload files, but this seems to require the use of an X-CSRF-Token, which can only be retrieved using Cookie authentication and even then does not allow you to upload.

-Consequently there is a REST endpoint not listed in the REST UI, because it is not configurable and is part of the Islandora 8 system.
+However there is a special REST endpoint created by Islandora, which is less configurable and is not part of the above-mentioned REST UI.

 This endpoint is available at `http://localhost:8000/node/{node id}/media/{media type}/{media use}`

 It only accepts PUT requests.
 If the media and file don't exist they are created, if they exist the file is updated with the new body.

-The node and taxonomy term are used to search (via an [entity query](https://api.drupal.org/api/drupal/core!lib!Drupal.php/function/Drupal%3A%3AentityQuery/8.6.x)) for a media.
-If this media exists the body of the file is replaced with the new content, otherwise a new file is created to hold the contents.
+The node id and taxonomy term id are used to search (via an [entity query](https://api.drupal.org/api/drupal/core!lib!Drupal.php/function/Drupal%3A%3AentityQuery/8.6.x)) for a matching media.
+If this media exists the body of the file is replaced with the new content, otherwise a new file and media are created to hold the content.

 The tokens to this URI are as follows: